High School Students and Parents

 For Those Interested in Graduate-Level Professional Programs

-Those interested in exploring careers in law may wish to visit the University of Pennsylvania's Law as a Career Choice page as well as the material on this site entitled Making the Decision to Attend Law School, and refer also to the American Bar Association's pamphlet on Legal Careers.
-We also suggest you take advantage of the wealth of information available at the US Department of Labor's Bureau of Labor Statistics web site.
-Their Occupational Outlook Handbook is another invaluable research tool.
+Those interested in exploring careers in law may wish to read Making the Decision to Attend Law School, and the American Bar Association's pamphlet on Legal Careers.
+We also suggest you take advantage of the wealth of information available at the US Department of Labor's Bureau of Labor Statistics and the Occupational Outlook Handbook, both of which are invaluable research tools.

 High School Preparation for Careers